polyfony-inc/polyfony/README.md

 Instanciating a "Captcha" objet generates a phrase, stores it in the PHP SESSION and builds a captcha image using gregwar/captcha builder.
 The static enforce method, checks if a request has been POSTed, and if so, if a captcha value exists, and matches one stored in the session.
 Otherwise, throws an exception and redirects to the previous page.
-You can manually try/catch exception to avoid loosing what the user typed.
+You can manually try/catch exception to avoid loosing what the user typed, in that case, use `Captcha::enforce(true)` to prevent automatic redirections.

 ## Database structure